 - Study the grain before cooking so you know which direction you need to slice against.

-- I usually wipe off the excess marinade before grilling as it can burn.
+- Wipe off the excess marinade before grilling as it can burn.

 - Gill for about 4 to 6 minutes per side over high direct heat, or until the internal temp reaches 130° F for medium-rare.

 - Medium-rare is the sweet spot.
-Rare is not enough for this cut and it can be chewy.
+Rare isn't enough for this cut and it can be chewy.
 Too cooked and it can get tough as well.
+See the steak temperature guide for more options.

 - Don't be afraid of a little char on the grilled meat.
 Just not on the whole steak; it gives it another flavor element and smokiness.